JonathanHarford/epyc_discord_bun/README.md

 ## STATUS

 [x] The bot runs and replies to commands.
-X
 [x] Let's make it so that `/play` creates a game with a turn.
-X [x] Move the prisma calls to functions.
+[x] Move the prisma calls to functions.
 Better yet, models.
+[ ] Update example to make consistent so it can be used for reference.